Miele Compact C1 Turbo Review

-The Miele Compact C1 Turbo stood out by being an overall exceptional vacuum and our top canister model.
-It handled our test messes with ease, delivering noteworthy performances at collecting pet hair and cleaning carpet.
-This model is also decently light and easy to move, being particularly adept at cleaning cluttered areas.
+The Miele Compact C1 Turbo stood out by being an overall exceptional vacuum.
+It handled our test messes easily, delivering noteworthy performances at cleaning carpets while being easy to use.
+This model is also on the lighter side, so it's easy to move and particularly adept at cleaning cluttered areas.

 This metric accounts for 35% of the final score for each vacuum.
-To evaluate the performance of each product at cleaning carpets, we used four different debris types on both low and medium-pile carpet, comparing the amount of material collected.
-The Miele did very well and tied for the runner-up position.
+To evaluate the performance of each product in cleaning carpets, we used four different debris types on both low and medium-pile carpets, comparing the amount of material collected.
+The Miele Compact C1 Turbo did very well compared to others in our lineup of canister vacuums.

-The Miele did very well at collecting rice on flat carpet, only taking two passes to collect all of the whole and partial grains, with an additional third pass to get the remaining dust and small pieces.
-Performance dropped slightly in the fluffier carpet test, taking about eight passes and still leaving plenty of rice behind.
+The Miele Compact C1 Turbo did very well at collecting rice on flat carpet, only taking two passes to collect all of the whole and partial grains, with an additional third pass to get the remaining dust and small pieces.
+This model does its best work on low-pile carpeting.

-This vacuum did an exceptional job in our next test: flour collection.
-The Miele was among our better contenders for this kind of debris, on both low-pile and fluffy carpets.
+This vacuum did an exceptional job in our flour collection test.
+The Miele Compact C1 Turbo was among our better contenders for this finer debris on both low and medium-pile carpets.

 Ease of Use

-This metric — accounting for 25% of the overall score for each vacuum — consisted of evaluating the ease at swapping between different types of flooring, how well each model could clean close to edges and under furniture, as well as assessing the maximum reach of each model and its noise level.
+This metric — accounting for 25% of the overall score for each vacuum — consisted of evaluating the ease of swapping between different types of flooring, how well each model could clean close to edges and under furniture, as well as assessing the maximum reach of each model.

-The Miele did a fantastic job at cleaning under furniture, cleaning the entire area underneath our simulated sofa.
-Its maximum reach from an outlet is about 30', a respectable length in line with some of our top-performing models.
+The Miele Compact C1 did a fantastic job of vacuuming under furniture.
+It managed to clean the entire area underneath our simulated sofa.
+Its maximum reach from an outlet is about 30 feet — a respectable length in line with some of our top-performing models.
 Having a vacuum cleaner that can reach all the way under your furniture and clean effectively may be well worth the money for some.

-The Miele spanned a range in regards to its measured noise.
-With regular use, it was one of the quietest models of the group, both in the opinions of our rating panel and the levels that we recorded with an SPL meter.
-It measured just 70 dBA with normal use, but hit up to 81 dBa with the suction reducer fully open.
+The Miele spanned a range of decibel levels regarding its measured noise.
+With regular use, it was one of the quietest models in the group, both in the opinions of our rating panel and the levels that we recorded with an SPL meter.
+It measured just 70 dBA (decibels) with normal use but reached up to 81 dBa with the suction reducer fully open.

 This metric made up 20% of the final score for each vacuum, encompassing a series of tests that included the required effort to push and pull, overall maneuverability, and how easy it was to clean a flight of stairs.

-This vacuum handles really well and is fantastic at getting into tight spaces.
-However, we found that several other models were a little more agile and less prone to becoming entangled.
-At 15.2 pounds, the Miele lands right about in the middle of the pack — decently light, but nowhere near the lightest of our tested models.
+The Miele Compact C1 Turbo handles decently and is great at getting into tight spaces.
+However, several other models were a little more agile and less prone to becoming entangled or tipping over.
+At 14.2 pounds, the Miele lands right about in the middle of the pack — pretty light, but nowhere near the lightest of our tested models.

 Hard Surface Cleaning

-Accounting for 10% of the final score, this metric is one where the Miele did quite well.
+Accounting for 10% of the final score, this metric is one where the Miele Compact C1 Turbo did not shine.
 Four tests were given in this metric: flour, oatmeal, rice, and cereal collection from a hardwood floor.

 The Miele Compact C1 Turbo is a good bagged canister vacuum.
-While it's expensive and other models in our lineup perform better, for those that prefer this style of vacuum, this is a trustworthy brand and a model that will no doubt last for a long time.
-We've tested other canister vacuums in the past, and this one remains our top choice.
-That said, it's an investment and you will also need to factor in the additional cost of bags.
+While it's expensive and other models in our lineup performed better, for those who prefer this style of vacuum, this is a trustworthy brand and a model that will no doubt last for a long time.
+We've tested other canister vacuums in the past, and this one remains one of our top choices.
+All told, it is indeed an investment, and you will also need to factor in the additional cost of bags.
 For those who wish to save money while still maintaining high performance, we recommend the Eureka WhirlWind or the Eureka Mighty Mite.